On ghosts in the machine, humans for rent, and what a trained network cannot want

 But here is the turn the AI-productivity discourse cannot make: the most interesting use of the machine is not the generation of blocks.
 It is the generation of questions — questions the artist could not have asked without the machine, because the machine's interpolation reveals spaces the artist's conscious mind did not map. theunpaintedones does this.
 The hyper-network, trained on a specific body of work, produces recombinations that function as questions: did you mean this? is this what you were avoiding? is this the image you could not paint?

 The artist who can receive these questions — who has the formation, the somatic depth, the psychological readiness to sit with what the network returns and distinguish signal from noise — is doing work that no machine can do and no RLHF pipeline can approximate.
-Not because the work is magical.
 Because it requires a self.
 A self with a history, with losses, with unpainted ones.
 A self that can want.

 The difficulty has not decreased.
 It has shifted.
 The generative threshold — the minimum effort required to produce — has collapsed to near zero.
-The evaluative threshold — the minimum formation required to select, to judge, to feel the difference between the living and the dead — has, if anything, increased.
-Because now the noise is infinite.
-And the capacity to hear the signal through infinite noise is the rarest and most expensive thing there is.
+The evaluative threshold — the minimum formation required to select, to judge, to feel the difference between the living and the dead — has increased.
+The noise is infinite now.
+The capacity to hear the signal through infinite noise is the rarest and most expensive thing there is.

 It cannot be rented.
 It cannot be outsourced.
 It cannot be tokenized, tracked, or scaled.
-It is formed, over years, in a body that has lived.
-And the proof of that work is not in the output.
+It is formed, over years, in a body that has lived — and has lived something specific, something that the question carries and the network cannot source.
+The proof of that work is not in the output.
 It is in the question.
+And the question — did you mean this? is this what you were avoiding? — only cuts if the one who hears it has something to be cut by.